skiffos/SkiffOS/README.md

 ## Introduction

-Skiff is a extremely lightweight, minimal, in-memory operating system for embedded Linux devices.
-It is also an intuitive and modular configuration package manager for [Buildroot](http://buildroot.org).
-Theoretically, any Linux embedded system workflow can be replicated with Skiff configuration package sets.
+Skiff is a extremely lightweight, minimal, in-memory host operating system for embedded Linux devices, cloud VMs, mobile devices, and even desktop PCs.
+It is a modular configuration package manager for [Buildroot](http://buildroot.org).
+Theoretically, any Linux embedded system workflow can be replicated with Skiff configuration packages.

+The configuration layering system in Skiff allows for a consistent developer experience and application execution environment across any compute platform.
+The compact nature of the system creates a minimal attack surface for security.

 Skiff loads a small ~30MB image containing the Linux kernel and critical software (like networking/WiFi drivers) into RAM at boot-time, and never mounts the root filesystem.
-This allows the system to be powered off without a graceful shutdown with **no consequences** whatsoever.
-It offers **guaranteed boots and SSH reachability** which is ideal for embedded environments.
+This allows the system to be powered off without a graceful shutdown with **no consequences**.
+It offers **guaranteed boots and SSH reachability** which is ideal for embedded and mission-critical environments.

-Skiff optionally uses **docker** or **flatpak** containers for user-space software.
-This allows for a highly modular and reliable system environment while retaining the **ease-of-use** and reliability containerized systems offer.
+Skiff optionally uses lightweight container-based **docker**, **flatpak**, **snapcraft**, **qemu/kvm/kata**, and other virtualization technologies for user-space software.
+This allows for a flexible and robust user-space environment while retaining the **ease-of-use** of a traditional system.

 Persistent containers, images, and data is stored on a separate filesystem partition.
-The mission-critical system is then in-memory, while the persist partition can be repaired or remounted by the parent system automatically at any time necessary.
+The mission-critical system is then in-memory, while the persist partition can be remounted and repaired by the parent system automatically at any time without interruption of the system.

 This repository includes configurations supporting a variety of embedded platforms, including Raspberry Pi and ODROID boards.
+Skiff can also run inside a Docker container, a qemu system, as a usual x86_64 system, or a cloud VM.

 ## Getting started